sal0max/kraken/README.md

   e. g. `danielkordan.20181119.BqXaCwGA_Hx.jpg`
 * `shortcode` is the id of the image.
 With it you can find the post again:
    e. g. for the shortcode `BqXaCwGA_Hx` open this link to get to the post, again: <https://www.instagram.com/p/BqXaCwGA_Hx/>
+* Works only on public posts.
+Private profiles are not supported by Kraken, even if you are following the private profile.

 ## License

-Copyright (C) 2020 Maximilian Salomon
+Copyright (C) Maximilian Salomon